-In fiscal 2020, approximately 2% of our gross leasable area, representing five leases totaling 410,000 square feet, is set to expire.
-One of these five leases has been renewed for five years, representing 89,000 square feet, or 22% of the expiring square footage.
+In fiscal 2021, approximately 5% of our gross leasable area, representing ten leases totaling 1.2 million square feet, is set to expire.
+Four of these ten leases have been renewed thus far, for a weighted average term of 3.2 years, at a rental rate increase of 8.0% on a GAAP basis and an increase of 1.9% on a cash basis.
+These four lease renewals represent 532,000 square feet, or 44% of the expiring square footage for fiscal 2021.

-We have incurred or we expect to incur tenant improvement costs of \$223,000 and leasing commission costs of \$77,000 in connection with this lease renewal.
-The table below summarizes the lease term of the lease that was renewed.
-In addition, the table below includes both the tenant improvement costs and the leasing commission costs, which are presented on a per square foot (PSF) basis averaged annually over the renewal term.
+We have incurred or we expect to incur leasing commission costs of \$176,000 in connection with two of these lease renewals and we have incurred or we expect to incur tenant improvement costs of \$162,000 in connection with one these lease renewals.
+The table below summarizes the lease term of the leases that were renewed.
+In addition, the table below includes both the tenant improvement costs and the leasing commission costs, which are presented on a per square foot (PSF) basis averaged annually over the renewal terms.